spirit-island/spirit-island-mod/CUSTOM.md

 ### Spirits
 - Place object onto spirit editor, this will add the "Spirit" tag as well as basic scripting
-- Set name of spirit for the object
+- Set name of object to that of spirit
-- Add tag to object for spirit's complexity, one of the follow:
+- Add tag to object for spirit's complexity, one of the following:
   - "Low"
   - "Moderate"
   - "High"
   - "Very High"
-- Add snap points to presence track
+- Add snap points to presence track(s) where presence should be setup
 - Presence track elements:
   - For non any elements that appear on presence tracks grab object from the element bag (one next to energy bag)
   - Set the state to match the element